Ghosts of the Abyss

-Ghosts of the Abyss is a 2003 American documentary film produced by Walden Media and released in most countries by Walt Disney Pictures.
+Ghosts of the Abyss (also known as Titanic 3D: Ghosts of the Abyss) is a 2003 American documentary film produced by Walden Media about the wreck of the RMS Titanic.
 It was directed by James Cameron after his 1997 film Titanic.

-During August and September 2001, Cameron and a group of scientists staged an expedition to the wreck of the RMS Titanic and dived in Russian deep-submersibles to obtain more detailed images than anyone had before.
-With the help of two small, purpose-built remotely operated vehicles, nicknamed "Jake" and "Elwood", the audience too can see inside the Titanic, and with the help of CGI, audiences can view the ship's original appearance superimposed on the deep-dive images.
+In August and September 2001, Cameron and a group of scientists staged an expedition to the Titanic wreck.
+They dived in Russian deep submersibles to obtain more detailed images than anyone had before.
+Using two small, purpose-built remotely operated vehicles, the documentary offers glimpses into the wreck and, with CGI, superimposes the ship's original appearance on the deep-dive images.

-Also along for the ride Cameron invited his friend, actor Bill Paxton, who played Brock Lovett in the 1997 film.
-Paxton narrates the event through his eyes.
+The film is narrated by Bill Paxton, who joined Cameron on the expedition and played Brock Lovett in the 1997 film.
 The film premiered for IMAX 3D and was nominated for a BFCA award for Best Documentary.
 The submersibles Mir 1 and Mir 2 carried the filming team on 12 dives.

-The film is also known as Titanic 3D: Ghosts of the Abyss.

-Outline
+Plot

 Director James Cameron returns to the site of the 1912 wreck of the RMS Titanic, aboard the Russian research vessel Akademik Mstislav Keldysh with a team of history and marine experts, and his friend Bill Paxton.
 Cameron and the crew document the interiors and exteriors of the wreckage using 3D technology designed for the documentary.
-While diving on September 11, 2001, the filming crew hears about the 9/11 attacks on the World Trade Center and the Pentagon.
-Afterward, they all compare and reflect on the tragedy of 9/11 with the tragedy of the Titanic.
+While diving on September 11, 2001, the crew hears about the 9/11 attacks and they compare it to disaster of the Titanic.

 Cast

-Throughout the movie, there are re-enactments of events that are discussed that use CGI recreations of the interior of the Titanic.
+Re-enactments of events that are discussed use CGI recreations of the interior of the Titanic.